ned14/outcome/doc/src/content/experimental/advantages.md

 is faster and more deterministic in the default target than it was before the (non-trivial) port to `<outcome/experimental>`.

+5. If you want 'official' C support, experimental Outcome is able to provide that in a way not possible for default Outcome which cannot make sufficiently strong C compatibility assumptions about `std::error_code`.

 If you are building a codebase on top of Outcome expecting long term maintenance, the author's personal recommendation is that you design, write, test and